Peach Chutney (Make it in 30 Minutes)

 - To quickly peel peaches: Instead of peeling peaches, drop whole peaches into a pot of boiling water for 1 minute.
 Drain water and run peaches under cold water to cool down.
 Skins should just slip off.
 Use a small paring knife for stubborn spots.

-- Warm spices: instead of or in addition to cinnamon, try allspice, cardamom, cloves or nutmeg
+- Cinnamon substitutes: instead of (or in addition to) cinnamon, try allspice, cardamom, cloves or nutmeg

 - for cranberries, use golden raisins